 Another benefit of luxury vinyl tile & plank is the durability of the product.
 Homeowners are installing vinyl tile in their homes and having it last for several years.

 What About Laminate Flooring - Is It Still Being Sold?

 Competition is a wonderful thing.
 With the incredible success of luxury vinyl tile and plank flooring, in order to stay in business, laminate manufacturers needed to improve.
-They could no longer sell junky, cheap, click together products and expect to stay in business.
+They could no longer sell junky, cheap, click-together products and expect to stay in business.

-Manufacturer's have developed brands of laminate flooring that were just not available 20 years ago.
-Gone are the days of the old $0.99 a square foot cash and carry laminate product.
+Manufacturers have developed brands of laminate flooring that were just not available 20 years ago.
+Gone are the days of the old $0.99 a square foot cash and carry the laminate product.
 Today's products are much better made, much more durable, and come with colors and styles that would work in any size home.

 If you visit a retail floor covering store, the vast majority of their hard surface products will be luxury vinyl tile and plank.
 However, most stores will have laminate displays, as a customer you just have to ask to see them.
 The box stores seem to carry more laminate products than anyone.
-You can find a wealth of laminate options in these type of store locations.
+You can find a wealth of laminate options in these types, of store locations.

 Best Brands Of Laminate Flooring

 Pergo - Pergo invented laminated flooring many years ago, and still leads the industry in designs, colors and technology.
-Pergo does an excellent job of offering high quality products that are extremely durable.
+Pergo does an excellent job of offering high-quality products that are extremely durable.